Debika012/Prodigy-Data-Science-internship/README.md

 - # Task 3: Decision Tree Classifier – Bank Marketing

-This project is part of the Prodigy InfoTech Data Science Internship.
+This project is part of the Prodigy InfoTech Data Science Internship

 ## 📌 Objective